-Schaller Strap Locks, D'Addario strings (usually EXL-110 unless other specified), low-cost hard case for safe shipping (we can, however, also offer you a high quality case as an optional extra)
+Schaller Strap Locks, D'Addario strings, low-cost hard case for safe shipping (we can, however, also offer you a high quality case as an optional extra)

 Each guitar is custom made to order to suit your needs.
 Click HERE to email us and discuss your requirements.